-Managing risks within your supply chain is applicable to all organizations, but carries extra weight when it comes to critical infrastructure.
+Managing risks within your supply chain is applicable to all organisations, but carries extra weight when it comes to critical infrastructure.
 This can include regulatory obligations, such as the imminent risk management rules in Australia for covered sectors.
-Regulators in the US are also increasingly focused into supplier risk – as highlighted by the recent advice from the US Treasury to financial institutions concerning IT suppliers – so it makes sense to get ahead of future changes and adopt best practice now.
+While we focus on those rules here, the observations also apply to your supply chain risk management in general.

 In this blog we will take a look at: